ddubny/ddubny.github.io/_pages/styleguide.md

 <a href='mailto:subinseo@umd.edu' title="Send email to subinseo@umd.edu">subinseo@umd.edu</a>
-Feel free to reach out via email anytime, for anything you need.
+Feel free to reach out via email anytime, for anything.
 I am waiting for you!!

 <div class="center-content">